lcpp-org/hpic2doc/docs/source/field_solvers.rst

 Eq. `[EqField002] <#EqField002>`__ has been solved using Galerkin discretization, by means of first-order basis functions, on the same nodes of the 2D mesh of tetrahedra used for particles.

+The finite element solver can be used with the :ref:`input_deck:MFEM solver` in hPIC2 input decks.